Tsakhiagiin Elbegdorj: Leading democratic movement

 During his studies in the USSR, Elbegdorj learned about Glasnost, the concepts such as freedom of speech and economic liberties.
 After returning to Mongolia, he met other like-minded people and tried to present those ideas to a wider audience, despite attempts of repression from the Politburo-authority of the government, and threats by his employer to lose his job.
 At the end of a speech at the Young Artists' Second National Congress on 28 November 1989, Elbegdorj said that Mongolia needed democracy and appealed to youth to collaborate to create democracy in Mongolia.
 He told the audience "We consider that Perestroika is a timely and brave step.
 Youth's contribution to this revolutionary matter is not by supportive talks but by certain work.
 Our contribution is our objectives to be fulfilled.
 Our objectives are: ... following democracy and transparency and contributing to glasnost, ... and supporting fair progressive power ...
 These are the objectives of an initiatives' group-an organization that shall work.
 After the congress I hope we will gather and discuss with you about it in this (newly forming group).
 The organization shall be based on public, voluntary and democratic principles."

 The chairman of the congress stopped Elbegdorj's speech and warned him not to say such things.
 It was 1989 and Mongolia had been a communist country for 68 years.
 At that time, it was alleged that every other person was an unofficial communist party spy who would report people who expressed opinions other than socialism and communism.
 During the break of the congress, two young individuals met Elbegdorj and the three agreed to found a democratic movement and to secretly spread the news to other young people.
 Later the three met and united with ten other individuals and they are known as the Thirteen Leaders of Mongolia's Democratic Revolution.
-On his return from the congress, his boss at the newspaper Ulaan Od warned Elbegdorj that he would be fired if he participated further in any activities out of work or engaged in any conduct inconsistent with communist and socialist ideology.
+On his return from Congress, his boss at the newspaper Ulaan Od warned Elbegdorj that he would be fired if he participated further in any activities out of work or engaged in any conduct inconsistent with communist and socialist ideology.
 Despite the warning, Elbegdorj and his friends met secretly with other young people in the circle auditorium of the National University of Mongolia and discussed democracy, free market economic policy, and other prohibited subjects of the time, and began to draft a plan to organize a democratic movement.
 They met many times and brought new friends and new supporters to join them secretly.
-One night they placed ads of their open demonstration in streets.
+One night they placed ads for their open demonstration in the streets.